Last Updated on January 10, 2018 by Natasha Amar

 I don’t have this need to prove a point at the expense of personal safety.
 In an ideal world, I shouldn’t have to think about this; I should be free to roam the world just as freely as a man does, feeling equally at ease about safety.

 But we don’t live in an ideal world, we live in a real one.
 And so I pay attention, sometimes to my fears and always to my intuition.
+I wrote a post about travel safety gear for solo traveling women and I take along most of the items on that list for every solo trip.

 Personal Fears Versus Global Fears